DeWalt

 | E3 |

-Vacuum will not start; E3 indicator pattern when trigger is pulled with battery installed
+Vacuum will not start; E3 indicator pattern is shown when the trigger is pulled with the battery installed.

 |